Sukrala Mata Mandir: Temple architecture

 The Sukrala Mata Mandir is an exemplary example of Dogra architecture, blending traditional and medieval styles of Krimachi temples.
 The temple's facade is adorned with intricate carvings and ornate decorations, while its interior features a beautifully crafted Vigraha of the Goddess.

 Festivals and celebrations

 The temple celebrates various festivals throughout the year, including Chaitra Navaratri and Aashwin Navratri.
 During these times, the temple is adorned with vibrant decorations, and devotees throng to offer prayers and seek the Goddess's blessings.

 Culture and influences

 Goddess Sukrala Devi is highly revered in the Dogra society.
 In 18th century, the notable Dogri poet and priest Shiva Ram composed an eight-line poem titled "Jai Ho Bar Daat" (Hail O Boon-Giver) in reverence to Goddess Sukrala Devi.
 The language of this poem is mix of Sanskrit, Dogri and Braj Bhasha.

-In Dogra tradition, Goddess Sukrala Devi is regarded as elder sister of Goddess Vaishno Devi and Goddess Maha Kali.
+In Dogra tradition, Goddess Sukrala Devi is regarded as elder sister of Goddess Vaishno Devi.